rushsteve1/RateTheDub/README.md

 [![GitHub CI](https://github.com/rushsteve1/RateTheDub/actions/workflows/elixir.yml/badge.svg)](https://github.com/rushsteve1/RateTheDub/actions/workflows/elixir.yml)

-> Was the dub for that anime any good?
+> Is the dub for that anime any good?

 RateTheDub is a site where you can view and vote on whether or not the dub for various anime series was any good.
 Its goal is to the need for random searching